Skip to content

 Rats drinking milk in Karni Mata temple

-Top Indian Couple Blog by Nisha Jha and Vasudevan R - Places to Visit in Bikaner
+Top Indian Couple Blog by Nisha Jha and Vasudevan R - Top 15 Things to do in Bikaner

 Bhandasar Temple

 This unusually ornate two-storied Jain temple, built by a merchant, is better known as Bhandreshwar (Bhandasar) Temple.
 It is said that 40,000 KGs of ghee was used, instead of water, in its foundation when during a drought he was asked not to use water.
 The locals insist that ghee seeps through the walls during summer and the tiled floor shines.
-What attracted me more was the stunning temple interior with vibrant paintings adorned with gold leaf patterns and the fact that they are very well maintained.
-Detailed post will come later.
+What attracted us more was the stunning temple interior with vibrant paintings adorned with gold leaf patterns and the fact that they are very well maintained.
+Don’t forget to take a selfie with the temple priest.

-Top Indian Couple Blog by Nisha Jha and Vasudevan R - Places to Visit in Bikaner
+Top Indian Couple Blog by Nisha Jha and Vasudevan R - Top 15 Things to do in Bikaner

 Grand Havelis.
 There are so many of them!